G4m4/chartreuse/README.md

 Chartreuse
 ==================================

-Chartreuse is an audio descriptor library
+Chartreuse is an audio descriptors library, (for now) based on [MPEG-7](https://en.wikipedia.org/wiki/MPEG-7).

 Tests
 -----